Correlation between the curvature and some properties of the neutron star: Introduction

-According to the general theory of relativity, the energy and momentum of whatsoever matter or radiation present in the universe is strongly correlated with the curvature of space-time.
-The strength of the curvature depends on the distortion originated by a massive object in space-time, which mechanically is similar to the functioning of a trampoline.
-To unfold this unified theory of gravitation in terms of simple geometric algebra, certain mathematical quantities like compactness ($C\equiv M/R$), Riemann tensor, Ricci scalar, Kretschmann scalar have been defined.
-The more detailed interpretation and derivation of these mathematical quantities which holds a lot of information about the curvature can be found in the Ref. \cite{Kazim_2014}.
-Among these quantities, the quantities $\cal{K}$ and $\cal{W}$ are more prominent to measure the space-time curvature both inside and outside the star.
-Our previous analysis have calculated all these defined curvatures with and without dark matter (DM) inside the NS.
-We found that DM has very significant effects on the curvatures and compactness of the NS.
-Hence, in this present work, we want to explore more on this curvature and correlate with some NS properties because the correlations between curvatures and some bulk properties of the NS gives a comprehensive picture of their nature.
+According to general relativity, the energy and momentum of any matter or radiation present in the universe are intricately linked to the curvature of space-time.
+The degree of this curvature is contingent upon the distortion caused by a massive object within space-time, analogously to the deformation observed in a trampoline.
+To elucidate this unified theory of gravitation through geometric algebra, specific mathematical quantities such as compactness ($C\equiv M/R$), the Riemann tensor, the Ricci scalar, and the Kretschmann scalar have been defined.
+A more comprehensive explanation and derivation of these mathematical quantities, which encapsulate extensive information regarding curvature, can be found in Ref. \cite{Kazim_2014}.
+Among these quantities, those referenced in $\cal{K}$ and $\cal{W}$ are particularly significant in quantifying space-time curvature both within and outside stellar objects.

-This paper is organised as follow: in Sec. \ref{method}, we discuss the theoretical formalism of the relativistic mean-field formalism used to calculate the bulk properties of the NS.
-The last subsection of the Sec. \ref{method} is dedicated to discuss the theoretical formalism various curvature of the NS.
-In Sec. \ref{result}, we discuss our numerical results.
-Finally, Sec. \ref{conclusion} is devoted to a concluding remarks of our results and discussion.